Andrew Downes’ Symphonies

 "I hope you are well, and that you, Andrew, are still composing gorgeous music!
 I shall think of you often whilst listening to the 1st-4th symphonies!"

-In August 2020, movement 5 from the CD recording of this Symphony was used by Paula Downes for her online video about traffic issues in Cambridge, UK.
+In August 2020, movement 5 from the CD recording of this Symphony was used by our daughter Paula for her online video about traffic issues in Cambridge, UK.

 Have you performed in any of these works or come to watch?